James Gandolfini as Tony Soprano, New Jersey mob chief

 What’d He Wear?

 With summer starting at the end of this week, there’s no time like the presents to pull your Aloha shirts and tropical prints from the back of your closet.
-Though “I Dream of Jeannie Cusamano” is likely set closer to the fall, Tony embraces his seafaring mission with a loud silk short-sleeved shirt with a colorful tropical print of pink flowers with teal leaves on green stems, all contrasted against a black ground.
+Though “I Dream of Jeannie Cusamano” is likely set closer to the fall, Tony embraces his seafaring mission with a loud silk-like rayon short-sleeved shirt with a colorful tropical print of pink flowers with teal leaves on green stems, all contrasted against a black ground.
+(Thank you, @TonySopranoStyle, for identifying this shirt as a product of the Honolulu-based clothier Tori Richard.)

 Tony would later wear a similar black tropical-patterned shirt while vacationing for his birthday in “Soprano Home Movies” (Episode 6.13), the start of the final season, providing some unification with this shirt worn at the finale of the starting season.